 Description: An introduction to the techniques, principles, and terminology of voice telecommunications will be presented.
 Public and private telecommunication networks will be examined.
 Telecommunication equipment, switching and transmission technology will be demonstrated.
 The frequency spectrum, modulation schemes and multiplexing techniques will be explored.
 Lectures, interactive learning, demonstrations will be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring

-TCT 252 - Telecommunications II - Data Prerequisites: TCT 144.
-Description: An introduction to the techniques, principles, and terminology of Data Communications will be presented.
+TCT 252 - Telecommunications II - Data

+Prerequisites: TCT 144.

+Description: An introduction to the techniques, principles, and terminology of

 Public and private networks will be examined.
 Data communication equipment, multiplexing, and interactive learning demonstrations will be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall

-TCT 253 - Telecommunications III - LAS Prerequisites: TCT 144.
+TCT 253 - Telecommunications III - LAS

+Prerequisites: TCT 144.

 Description: An introduction to the technology and terminology of Local Area Networks (LANs) will be presented.
 The topologies, transmission media, network interfaces, and the access methods will be examined.
 Shared resources and interconnecting of LANs will be explored.
 Lectures, interactive learning and demonstrations will be employed.
 Laboratory exercises will be required.
-Laboratory fee applies.
+Laboratory fee